alvinang/Blogger-App/README.md

 * Rails 4 does not built in "attr_accessible".
 Used "protected_attributes" gem instead, for now.
 * To use devise on Rails 4, specify branch.
 See gemfile for more information.

-### Next Steps

-* Add stats dashboard and move on to other tutorials on JumpStartLab.

 Questions?
 Feel free to contact me at via github or [email](mailto:alvinangbs@gmail.com).